Top Real Estate Agents in Monticello, New York

 History

-The village was incorporated in 1830 and was named after Thomas Jefferson's estate, Monticello, reflecting the era's admiration for the founding father.
+Monticello was founded in 1804 and named after Thomas Jefferson's famed Virginia estate, Monticello, reflecting the admiration for the founding father during that era.

 Life in Monticello